Bob Geldof: Sex work and AIDS prevention

 During a special session at the XX International AIDS Conference, 2014, Geldof referred to sex workers as "hookers", for which he was subsequently criticised.
 Christian Vega, a sex workers' rights activist, criticised speakers (including Geldof) for their use of what he viewed as pejorative language; Vega contended that this language perpetuated stigmas that are among the key barriers to HIV prevention.
 Geldof responded to the criticism during the closing session of the conference: "I read today in the paper that my talk yesterday was littered with profanities – fuck them."
-In Geldof's view, rights-based language hampered HIV prevention, and he defended using terms such as "hookers" and "junkies": "Let's not get distracted by diversionary language.
+In Geldof's view, rights-based language hampered HIV prevention, and he defended using terms such as "hookers" and "junkies", saying: "Let's not get distracted by diversionary language.
 Let's call it as it is."
 In a radio show after the conference on Joy 94.9, Vega dismissed Geldof's view that rights-based language was a waste of time as "ridiculous".
 In Vega's view, this language served as an important tool to challenge stigma and discrimination, particularly within an HIV context.